 Musculoskeletal disorders or MSDs are the biggest health and safety risk for workers in the UK with more than a million cases reported each year.
 Common health and safety issues which present a risk for injuries are MSD from manual handling, exposure to vibration, and dealing with heavy loads.
 Our guide looks at what MSD’s are, and how risks to workers can be reduced.

 Figures from the Health and Safety Executive (HSE) show that MSDs and related injuries cost society more than £5.7 billion.

-The most worrying thing about MSDs is that it can affect workers in almost every occupation and prove a terrible problem for the individuals involved as well as their employers.
+The most worrying thing about MSDs is that it can affect workers in almost every job.
+It can also prove a problem for the staff as well as their employers.

 However, there are plenty of ways of reducing the risks in the workplace and lots of techniques for avoiding MSDs.

 One of the most common causes of pain and suffering for British workers, MSD stands for Musculoskeletal disorders.
 These work related injuries or disorders affect joints, muscles, tendons, cartilage, nerves and spinal discs.

 Some of the most common symptoms of MSD include:

 - Pains in the neck, arms and shoulders.

 - Sore joints.